-1.3 Local Context
+1.3 Local context

-1.3.1 The Council's Development Plan comprises the Amended Core Strategy (2019), the Allocations & Development Management DPD (2013), a number of Supplementary Planning Documents and, in some parishes, Neighbourhood Plans.
-The Council has been progressing a review of its Development Plan (formed of the Amended Core Strategy (2019) and Allocations & Development Management DPD).
+NSDC has been progressing a review of its Development Plan (formed of the Core Strategy and Allocations & Development Management DPD).
 This review had been carried out jointly up until just after the 'Preferred Approach' stage (which closed in February 2017), when the process was separated.
-The Council have now adopted the Amended Core Strategy (2019), which alongside a vision to safeguard and enhance the natural environment and the objective to secure a better quality of life also contains Spatial Policy 8 which protects and promotes leisure and community facilities.
+NSDC have now adopted the Amended Core Strategy, which alongside a vision to safeguard and enhance the natural environment and the objective to secure a better quality of life also contains Spatial Policy 8 which protects and promotes leisure and community facilities.